Can You Use a Carpet Cleaner on an Oriental Rug?

 Carpet cleaning machines are a popular way to get dirt out of carpets.
 Whether you own one of your own or rent one from the store, the promise is a fresh looking and smelling carpet in just a few hours.
-But will these machines work on oriental rugs or will they damage them?
+Can you use a carpet cleaner on an Oriental rug?
+Or will it damage it?
+Sam Presnell of The Rug Gallery gives his expert insights into this common question.

 John Maher: Welcome to The Rug Gallery with Sam Presnell.
 The Rug Gallery is an Oriental rug company and carpet store in Cincinnati, Ohio.
 I’m John Maher and I’m here with the owner of the Rug Gallery, Sam Presnell.
 Hi Sam.